whowgames/documentation/API/x_domain_events.md

 All events **must have** the paramter *type* and *payload*.

-Type: startCasinoFreespins
+~~Type: startCasinoFreespins~~
 ---------

-*startCasinoFreespins* is used whenever the game has received casino freespins and is waiting for the casino to tell it to start them.
+~~*startCasinoFreespins* is used whenever the game has received casino freespins and is waiting for the casino to tell it to start them.~~

+*startCasinoFreespins now longer required, freespins should directly started.
+No notification from casino required.*

 #### Parameters